FAQs

 Localisation

 If you need a language or market not on the list, just ask.
-Our team have strong relationships with localisation experts around the world and can usually onboard a new specialist within a week or two.
+Our team have strong relationships with localisation experts around the world and can usually onboard a new specialist within a couple of weeks.

 We can translate and localise any written copy or video voiceover (e.g. for subtitles).
 Our specialty is in marketing copy, but our team has experience across everything from content design to legal agreements.